saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks-and-more.md

 ...   return (X_train, Y_train, X_val, Y_val)
 ```

 Next is where `NaturalSelection` enters the picture.
-All we have to do is define an object of the `NNs` class with the parameters we want, representing a population of neural networks, from which we can call its `evolve` method to run the genetic algorithm.
+All we have to do is define an object of the `NNs` class with the parameters we want, representing a population of neural networks.
+From which we can call its `evolve` method to run the genetic algorithm.

 Here I set the size of the population to 30 and evolve it for 30 generations.
-All we want to do is train the networks to the point where we can distinguish the good ones from the bad, and I ended up going for only a single epoch.
+All we want to do is train the networks to the point where we can distinguish the good ones from the bad, so I ended up only training them for a single epoch.
 To avoid some networks that take *ages* to train I also set the maximum training time to two minutes.
 The other parameters are self-explanatory and completely standard:

 ```python
 >>> import naturalselection as ns